openvinotoolkit/model_server/docs/ovms_onnx_example.md

 Average latency= 37.2 ms
 ```

-## Summary
+## Node parameters explanation
-Additional preprocessing step allowed us to apply division and substraction to each pixel value in the image.
-We performed this calculation by passing two parameters to _image transformation_ custom node:
+Additional preprocessing step applies a division and an subtraction to each pixel value in the image.
+This calculation is configured by passing two parameters to _image transformation_ custom node:
 ```
 "params": {
   ...